manuelmeister/a1/Readme.md

-# Discrete Mathematics
+# Analysis 1

-Welcome to the **Interactive Discrete Mathematics Script**! 🎓 This script is designed to provide students with an interactive and accessible platform to learn and explore the core concepts of discrete mathematics.
+Welcome to the **Interactive Analysis 1 Script**! 🎓 This script is designed to provide students with an interactive and accessible platform to learn and explore the core concepts of analysis & calculus.

 ## 🌟 Features

 - **LaTeX Support:** Integrated MathJax support for beautiful mathematical formula rendering, with built-in fallbacks for screen readers.
 - **Footnotes:** Elegant footnotes powered by `markdown-it-footnote`.
 - **Modular Design:** Content is modular and easy to adapt.
-- **Navigation:** Intuitive navigation across various chapters of discrete mathematics.
+- **Navigation:** Intuitive navigation across various chapters of the analysis script.
 - **Accessibility:** Enhanced rendering and fallback options for LaTeX formulas.

 ---